Irvenae/epic-stack/docs/database.md

 2. Widen db to provide `firstName` and `lastName` and `name`.
 So the `name` field should be populated with the `firstName` and `lastName` fields.
 You can do this as part of the migration SQL script that you run.
-The easiest way to do this is to generate the migration script to add the fields using `prisma migrate` and then modify the script to copy the existing data in the `name` field to the `firstName` field (maybe with the help of VSCode Copilot 😅).
+The easiest way to do this is to generate the migration script to add the fields and then modify the script to copy the existing data in the `name` field to the `firstName` field (maybe with the help of VSCode Copilot 😅).
 3. Narrow app to consume `firstName` and `lastName` by only writing to those fields and removing the fallback to the `name` field.
 4. Narrow db to provide `firstName` and `lastName` by removing the `name` field.